 Human flight has been around for hundreds of years.
 Hundreds!
 Yet still, every day, there are people who fly for the first time in their lives.
 It can be scary, exciting, intimidating, exhilarating, and gut-wrenching all at the same time.
-Even for those who have flown before, but not recently, the experience can seem daunting, but it doesn’t have to be!
-Here is Quick Whit’s guide to flying for first timers and infrequent travelers alike!
+Even for those who have flown before the experience can seem daunting, but it doesn’t have to be!
+Here is Quick Whit’s guide to flying for beginners and infrequent travelers alike!

 1. Don’t Panic!

-Truly, there is nothing to panic about.
-If you’re not sure what to do, a flight attendant will tell you.
+Truly, there is nothing to worry about.
+If you’re not sure what to do, a flight attendant or airline employee can tell you.
 If you start to feel overwhelmed, have a seat close to the desk at your gate so you can hear all the announcements better.
 Millions of people do this every day–you can, too!

 2. Get excited!

-Your ticket is the thing you purchased when you booked your flight.
+Your ticket is what you purchased when you booked your flight.
 It will come to you in an e-mail confirmation.
-You boarding pass is the paper you receive when you check in at the check-in desk when you arrive at the airport; printed on it, you will find your flight number, gate number, boarding start time, boarding end time, seat number, and other information for your flight.
+You boarding pass is the paper you receive when you check in at the airport.
+Printed on that, you will find your flight number, gate number, boarding start time, boarding end time, seat number, and other information for your flight.
 In other words, this tells you everything you need to know!

 4. Checking bags

 Security is important, but it’s nothing to be afraid of!
 If you are not a frequent or “TSA Pre-Check” traveler, you will have to go to the regular security line.
-Be prepared to remove metals (including change from your pants pocket), shoes, jackets, and belts from your body, as well as laptops, liquids, from your carry-on.
-Think about those things while you pack so you don’t pack your laptop and liquids at the very bottom of your bag!
+Be prepared to remove metals (including change from your pockets), shoes, jackets, and belts from your body, as well as laptops and liquids from your carry-on.
+Think about those things while you pack so you don’t have to dig for them at the very bottom of your bag!
 Jewelry is usually ok to leave on, but if the metal detector beeps when you walk through, start taking it off and put it through the scanner just in case.

 Please DO NOT attempt to bring a bottle of water–sealed or unsealed–through security.
-Also, butterknives, Swiss Army Knives, and scissors of all sorts are not allowed; please check those items.
+Also, butterknives, Swiss Army Knives, and scissors of all sorts are not allowed; please put those items in your checked luggage.

 Here is a list of prohibited items according to TSA’s website.
-If you have specific questions about items not covered here, you can “Tweet” or “Facebook” @TSA and ask your question via social media (or ask someone else to do it for you if you do not use social media.
+If you have specific questions about items not covered here, you can “Tweet” or “Facebook” @TSA and ask your question via social media.

 You made it!
 You’re at the gate!
 First step: Look at the TV screen or the board at the agents’ desk.
 Is that your flight?
-Check the flight number there agains your flight number (on your boarding pass).
+Check the flight number there against your flight number on your boarding pass.
 If they match, great!
-Have a seat and wait for your group number to be called (also on your boarding pass).
+Have a seat and wait for your group number to be called (your group number also on your boarding pass).
 Do not panic if you missed your boarding group.
 You can board with any group after the one printed on your boarding pass.
 Find your seat, stow your carry-on overhead or under the seat in front of you, and you’re set!

 7. Up in the air